Enro/economic-impacts-OS/mindmap.md

 ### Productivity improvements

-#### Text mining allows generation of new information through analysis of large bodies of text or data <aside>Time taken to extract useful information from sources can be reduced</aside>
+#### Text mining allows generation of new information through analysis of large bodies of text or data <aside>Time taken to extract useful information from sources can be reduced

 ### Avoid duplication of efforts

+## Enablement

+### Development of new products, services, companies

+### Collaborations that of new pre-competitive multi-stakeholder collaborative research